seanreed1111/sql-recipes/recipes.md

 The power of both the ROLLUP and CUBE functions extends to as many “dimensions” as you need for your query.
 Admittedly, the term cube is meant to allude to the idea of looking at intermediate aggregations in three dimensions, but your data can often have more dimensions than that.
 Extending our recipe, we could “cube” a calculation of average salary by department, job, manager, and starting year.
-Select department_id, job_id, manager_id,
+SELECT department_id, job_id, manager_id,
-extract(year from hire_date) as "START_YEAR", avg(salary) From hr.employees
+extract(year FROM hire_date) as "START_YEAR", avg(salary) FROM employee
-Group by cube (department_id, job_id, manager_id, extract(year from hire_date));
+Group by cube (department_id, job_id, manager_id, extract(year FROM hire_date));
 ---
 2-6.
 Using Aggregate Results in Other Queries
 Problem
 You want to use the output of a complex query involving aggregates and grouping as source data for another query.

 Solution
 Oracle allows any query to be used as a subquery or inline view, including those containing aggregates and grouping functions.
-This is especially useful where you’d like to specify group-level criteria compared against data from other tables or queries, and don’t have a ready-made view available.
+This is especially useful WHERE you’d like to specify group-level criteria compared against data FROM other tables or queries, and don’t have a ready-made view available.
-For our recipe, we’ll use an average salary calculation with rollups across department, job, and start year, as shown in this SELECT statement. select * from ( select department_id as "dept", job_id as "job", to_char(hire_date,'YYYY') as "Start_Year", avg(salary) as "avsal" from hr.employees group by rollup (department_id, job_id, to_char(hire_date,'YYYY'))) salcalc where salcalc.start_year > '1990' or salcalc.start_year is null order by 1,2,3,4;
+For our recipe, we’ll use an average salary calculation with rollups across department, job, and start year, as shown in this SELECT statement.
+SELECT * FROM (
+SELECT department_id as "dept", job_id as "job", to_char(hire_date,'YYYY') as "Start_Year", avg(salary) as "avsal"
+FROM employee
+group by rollup (department_id, job_id, to_char(hire_date,'YYYY'))) salcalc WHERE salcalc.start_year > '1990'
+or salcalc.start_year is null ORDER BY 1,2,3,4;

 How It Works
-Our recipe uses the aggregated and grouped results of the subquery as an inline view, which we then select from and apply further criteria.
+Our recipe uses the aggregated and grouped results of the subquery as an inline view, which we then SELECT FROM and apply further criteria.
 In this case, we could avoid the subquery approach by using a more complex HAVING clause like this. having to_char(hire_date,'YYYY') > '1990' or to_char(hire_date,'YYYY') is null

 Avoiding a subquery here works only because we’re comparing our aggregates with literals.
-If we wanted to find averages for jobs in departments where someone had previously held the job, we’d need to reference the HR.JOBHISTORY table.
+If we wanted to find averages for jobs in departments WHERE someone had previously held the job, we’d need to reference the HR.JOBHISTORY table.
 Depending on the business requirement, we might get lucky and be able to construct our join, aggregates, groups, and having criteria in one statement.
 By treating the results of the aggregate and grouping query as input to another query, we get better readability, and the ability to code even more complexity than the HAVING clause allows.
 ---

 2-7.
 Counting Members in Groups and Sets